dielfrag13/Timer_Releases/README.md

 Windows Installation instructions:

 1. download both files into the same download directory (the installer will ask you what you'd like to use for the installation directory)
-2. run server_installer.ps1
-  note: depending on your execution policy, you may need to run "Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process -Force" first
+2. run server_installer.ps1. depending on your execution policy, you may need to run "Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process -Force" first
 3. Proceed through the interactive installation script
 4. run the generated start_server.ps1 script in the installation folder